 Now let’s turn to a more controversial topic: sex.
 What did the legendary French author have to say about getting busy between the sheets?
 Throughout time, women were told chastity was a requisite for finding a husband.
 Even after the feminist and sexual liberation movements of the 1960s, our mothers still clung to the conservative belief that we should wait as long as possible before engaging in the ultimate act of intimacy.
 “Why would a man buy the whole ice cream truck if you’re giving away the popsicles for free?” they cautioned.
 In other words, why would a man ever exchange vows to remain faithful in “sickness and health” if he already achieved his ultimate aim?

 Though as a culture we no longer hold the outdated belief that a woman needs to remain “pure” to be attractive, Proust might say our mothers— for all their antiquated ideas of gender roles and offensive double standards— were in some ways correct.
-“Women who are to some extent resistant, whom one cannot possess at once, whom one does not even know at first whether one will ever possess,” he once wrote, “are the only interesting ones.”
+“Women who are to some extent resistant, whom one cannot possess at once, whom one does not even know at first whether one will ever possess are the only interesting ones,” he once wrote.
 Now, before we condemn Proust as an unforgivable misogynist, he believed this principle equally applied to men.
 If love is three quarters curiosity as quintessential lady’s man Casanova once said, love wilts as familiarity grows.
 Compare your attitude toward where you live to an exotic locale.
-What do you look at with more longing: the well-trotted roads of your daily route or the cobblestone streets and sparkling waters of Venice, Italy?
-Obviously, the latter.
+What do you look at with more longing: the cobblestone streets and sparkling waters of Venice, Italy or the well-trotted roads of your daily route?
+Obviously, the former.
 However, if you could too easily secure the object of your desire, if because of an overflowing bank account or an abundance of frequent flier miles, you could fly halfway across the world to gaze upon St. Mark’s Basilica with little difficulty, the experience would be less satisfying.
 Within an hour of suffering the impossibly long lines of Italy in summer, you’d be dreaming of yet another faraway destination: the idyllic English countryside, perhaps, or a breathtaking beach in the Caribbean.